aschester/frib-e2sar/README.md

 You can override the default unified format path by setting an alternative during the first stage of the build with `-DUFMT_ROOT=/path/to/ufmt`.
 Parallel builds are supported by the `-j` flag, where `-jN` will use `N` cores to build.
 Note that due to some internal dependencies the build _may_ fail if `N` is "large."

-The install directory contians five (5) folders:
+The install directory contians six (6) folders:
 - bin/     : contains project binaries
 - include/ : contains project headers
 - lib/     : contains project libraries, including those for the Unified Format subproject
 - ini/     : example initialization files for the Segmenter and Reassembler
 - scripts/ : scripts to setup and run the FRIB event-building pipeline (DEPRECATED 5/6/25)
+- share/   : project documentation and examples for frib-e2sar (share/html/) and Unified Format (share/htmldocs/ and share/examples/)

 ## Running the examples